South Corsica, where mountains meet the sea

-The island is served throughout the year by ferry companies (Corsica Ferries, La Méridionale, Corsica Linea, Moby), sailing from Marseilles, Nice, Toulon (France), Genoa, Livorno or Savona (Italy), as well as by several airlines flying from Paris and London.
+The island is served throughout the year by ferry companies (Corsica Ferries, La Méridionale, Corsica Linea, Moby), sailing from Marseille, Nice, Toulon (France), Genoa, Livorno or Savona (Italy), as well as by several airlines flying from Paris and London.

 Our address book

 Located inside a former schoolhouse, l’Eternisula is an unpretentious establishment with delicious food, perfect for walkers and lovers of good local produce.
 A no-frills charcuterie platter, hearty salads and pleasing finds such as the chestnut cream tiramisu.

 Tel. : +33 (0)4 95 27 44 71